benhmoore/DatasetForge/README.md

     Add the `--force` flag to skip the confirmation prompt.

 9. Restore database from backup:

     ```
     docker exec -it datasetforge-backend-1 python -m app.cli restore-database
     ```

     Restores from the most recent auto-backup.
 To specify a different backup file:

     ```
     docker exec -it datasetforge-backend-1 python -m app.cli restore-database --file /path/to/backup.db.bak
     ```

     Add the `--force` (or `--yes` / `-y`) flag to skip the confirmation prompt.

+10. Run database migrations:
+    ```
+    docker exec -it datasetforge-backend-1 python -m app.cli run-migration
+    ```
+    Updates the database schema when upgrading to a new version of DatasetForge.
+This command adds any new tables or columns required by the latest version, ensuring compatibility with new features.

 ## Development